biscuit-js/biscuit-store/docs/react/REACT.md

 yarn add @biscuit-store/react
 ```

-> Make sure that the kernel version and the version of the react module match.
-Otherwise, you risk getting errors.
+> Make sure that the react module version is not lower than the kernel version, otherwise you risk getting errors.

  ### This module contains: